Advertiser Disclosure

 A few years ago, you could only obtain your credit score directly from the credit bureaus (TransUnion and Equifax) at an average cost of $20 per month.

-These days, you not only get it for free through online fintech companies like Borrowell, but they also give you access to the updated score every week in addition to your free credit report.
+These days, you get it for free through online fintech companies like Borrowell, which gives you access to the updated score every week in addition to your free credit report.

 This Borrowell vs Credit Karma comparison covers what you need to know.

-Credit reportFree – Updated weeklyN/AFree – Updated monthly
+Credit reportFree – Updated weeklyFree – Updated monthly

 Other productsCredit cards, mortgage,